Streamlining Form Module Code in Standalone Class Module.

 Customers Form Image-2 with Filtered Data.

-When the Backspace key is pressed to delete the last character entered from the filter control TextBox, the data dynamically updates to reflect the change in filtering based on the remaining characters.
-The filter adjusts accordingly, showing records that meet the new criteria.
-If no characters remain in the filter control, the entire dataset reappears in the form's detail section, allowing users to view all records.
-This approach creates a seamless and intuitive filtering experience, with real-time updates that respond to user input.
+When the Backspace key is pressed to remove the last character from the filter TextBox, the data instantly updates to reflect the new filtering criteria based on the remaining characters.
+If no characters remain, the filter is cleared and the full dataset is displayed in the form’s detail section.
+This ensures a seamless, real-time filtering experience that intuitively responds to user input.

 The Cls_ObjInit Class Module VBA Code.